 Research has been an important pillar of EGM since the very start.
 The office applies the knowledge acquired in projects and shares it with clients and professional colleagues.
 Handbook for Accessibility – on the subject of accessible and useful design for people with a handicap – has been the standard reference work on the market for over half a century and led to the appointment of EGM architect Maarten Wijk as visiting professor at Delft University of Technology.
 Publications such as Ziekenhuis: menselijk en modern (‘Hospital: humane and modern’)(1974) and the Jellema architecture series (since 1986) have been included in various educational programmes.
 EGM R&D has recently contributed to a PhD in the field of wellbeing and comfort among hospital staff, and EDAC-certified architects at EGM are engaged on a daily basis in design research into, among other things, the intensive care of the future.

 EGM is an office that has always operated at the heart of society.
 Nothing exemplifies this better than a town hall: the place where politicians and citizens meet each other daily.
-Even before the fusion, the architects were working on town halls, and Tiel Town Hall was the latest in a long line of public buildings.
+Even before the fusion, the office was already involved in town halls, and Tiel Town Hall was the latest in a long line of public buildings.
 The substantial project consisted of renovation, new development and garden design.
 The starting point for the architecture was to unite pleasant and coordinated dimensioning with complementary materials: from big and robust to small and refined.
 The distinctive round glazed council chamber overlooking the garden shows the people of the town where and how decision-making takes place.

 Since 1987, EGM has designed alterations and extensions to the original Wilhelmina Children’s Hospital in the centre of Utrecht.
 In 1993, work started on the design of a completely new hospital on the campus of UMC Utrecht.
 The children’s hospital opened its doors in 1999 and receives some 7,500 patients each year.
 Everything is done to make children feel at ease (facilities include a children’s school, theatre and outdoor playground), to involve parents and guardians in the care and recovery process, and to allow ‘normal’ life to continue as much as possible.
 This concept of healthcare provision and design is known today as the ‘family-centred care’ principle.
 EGM is now working for the Wilhelmina Children’s Hospital again with a new Maternity Centre and a large department containing Paediatric Intensive Care Units (PICU).